Lindhard theory

 In condensed matter physics, Lindhard theory is a method of calculating the effects of electric field screening by electrons in a solid.
 It is based on quantum mechanics (first-order perturbation theory) and the random phase approximation.
 It is named after Danish physicist Jens Lindhard, who first developed the theory in 1954.

-Thomas–Fermi screening and the plasma oscillations can be derived as a special case of the more general Lindhard formula.
+Thomas–Fermi screening, plasma oscillations and Friedel oscillations can be derived as a special case of the more general Lindhard formula.
 In particular, Thomas–Fermi screening is the limit of the Lindhard formula when the wavevector (the reciprocal of the length-scale of interest) is much smaller than the Fermi wavevector, i.e. the long-distance limit.
 The Lorentz–Drude expression for the plasma oscillations are recovered in the dynamic case (long wavelengths, finite frequency).

 This article uses cgs-Gaussian units.